top of page

 Pro-actively build your resume with marketable skills

-When you learn to welcome change by embracing the belief that change is inevitable, a fact of life, and reframe change as bad it as an opportunity for growth, you have accomplished 50% of the battle.
+When you learn to welcome change by embracing the belief that change is inevitable, a fact of life, and reframe change as bad as an opportunity for growth, you have accomplished 50% of the battle.
 At this point, you have welcomed change by engaging in growth-oriented behavior, building your resume, and expanding your skills.
 You have learned to be proactive.
 Instead of fearing change, you have embraced it and have been welcoming change, thus preparing yourself to face the inevitable.
 The difference is that you have now diversified your portfolio of skills, becoming more marketable and or possibly working on a hobby or side hustle that is starting to become an income stream.

 We are here for you